killi1812/Zadaca-Spa-1/README.md

 # 1. Homwork for SPA (Data Structures and Algorithams)
 This is my animation for SPA
-I used [this](https://github.com/SFML/cmake-sfml-project) template to make my project
+I used [this](https://github.com/SFML/cmake-sfml-project) template to make my project.
+It will take a few minutes to download SFML when u first open the project

 ## How to Use